Hey! Awesome that you actually take the time to read my story, I appreciate it!

 Let me help you to get started with your first reptile.
 Since you are reading this, I assume that it might be a lovely bearded dragon! 🙂

 I know that gathering all the information you need can be a pain.
-That is why I created a completely free email course for you on how to set up a bearded dragon tank.
+That is why I created a completely free ebook for you on how to get started with bearded dragons.

-Simply sign up for my email course and I´m going to send you the information you need!
+Simply sign up for my email course and I´m going to send you the free ebook to your email address immediately!